Healthy sleep for dogs: all you need to know

 As your dog grows older, their requirements for a good night’s sleep can change.
 Older dogs may require more supportive orthopedic pet beds due to arthritis or joint issues, which can cause pain and discomfort that will keep them up at night.
 If you take your dog to the vet regularly, they will be able to assess and suggest care for your dog as they age.
 Also pay attention to your dog's body language.
 A stiff appearance or arched back can signal that they are experiencing joint pain.

-A good night’s sleep year round
+A good night’s sleep year-round

 In some climates, dogs may need several bed types throughout the year for maximum comfort.
 Beds that are made of a light pad can be good for dogs when they need to stay cool.
 These types of beds are sometimes called crate beds.
 In the wintertime, a warmer and heavier bed may be necessary, especially for small dogs and those with short or smooth coats.
 Remembering to regularly wash their beds can also ensure that their sleep space is comfortable and insect-free.
 You may have to wash the beds more frequently at certain times of the year.
-This will vary based upon local factors.
+This will vary based on local factors.